 - Multiple ways to waive the monthly fee

 The AdvantageSafe Balance Checking account comes with $4.95 in monthly fees.
 Bank of America will waive this fee if you can check one of the following boxes:

 - You enroll in the Preferred Rewards program.
 To qualify as a Bank of America Preferred Rewards client, you need a three-month combined average of $20,000 in your Bank of America and Merrill Edge/Merrill Lynch accounts.
 That can be a tall order for a lot of customers.

 - You’re under 24 years old and in school.

 The next step up in BofA’s checking account offerings is Advantage Plus Checking.
 It comes with $12 in monthly fees, but it also has a couple more ways to avoid it.
 Besides enrolling in Preferred Rewards or qualifying as a student, you can avoid the monthly fee if you:

 - Have at least one qualifying direct deposit of $250 or more, OR

 - Maintain a $1,500 minimum daily balance.

-To earn interest with a Bank of America checking account, you need to bump up to the Advantage Relationship checking account.
-This account offers 0.03% APY on your money, which is below the national average for interest checking accounts.
+Advantage Relationship checking account.
+This account offers up to 0.02% APY on your money, which is below the national average for interest checking accounts.
 You can get that increased if you join the Preferred Rewards program.